reedgroup/reedgroup.github.io/docs/ComputationalResources/CitationReferenceManagementTools.md

 Citation tree is quite similar to Connected Papers, but uses slightly different methodology and presents graphs using a different visual style.
 It is also very easy to use and a helpful supplementary tool during a literature review.

 ### [Elicit](https://elicit.org/)
-Some description about Elicit here
+Elicit is an academic search engine similar to that of Google (but for papers!) that uses natural language processing (NLP) algorithms to contextualize a user's search terms and accelerate the search of papers relevant to your field of interest.
+Similar to many other citations tools, it has filtering function that includes options to filter by citation count, publication year, author, journal, etc. You can also upload a paper that you have read as a PDF to extract information such as its key findings, specific details on the paper's methodology, and its limitations.
+All this information is presented in the form of a table (unliek the graph/network style of prior citation tools) where you can easily hide or reveal columns depending on your requirements.

 ## Reference Management

 ### [Zotero](https://www.zotero.org/)
 Zotero is a free, open-source reference managment software.
 Using Zotero, you can build a database of papers, storing information such as authors, title, publication and date fileds.
 The software also allows you to organize, tag and search the database.
 A great feature of Zotero is its ability to integrate with web browers.
 When the web browser extension is installed, you can add a paper to your database with a single button click.
+It also integrates well with Microsoft Word, allowing you to auto-update your References section when you add a new citation in your text using the Zotero Word plugin.

 ## Visualizing this information
 Everything is (or potentially is) connected!
 There are visualization tools you can use to view our group's and our collaborators' bibliographic networks.